crazydreamer/Recurrent-Neural-Network-for-Language-Identification/readme.md

 About

 Langauge identification in text is a subset of text categorization problems.
-This is a necessary preprocessor module for applications encompassing from search engines to machine translation, in which language specific module Langauge identification in text is subset of text categorization problem.
-This is necessary preprocessor module is essential.The Language identification corpus consists of texts collected from Multilingual Leipzig corpus, which is further enhanced with text normalisation, and noisy character cleaning.
+This is a necessary preprocessor module for applications encompassing from search engines to machine translation.
+In which language specific module Langauge identification is necessary preprocessor module.The Language identification corpus consists of texts collected from Multilingual Leipzig corpus, which is further enhanced with text normalisation, and noisy character cleaning.
 (http://corpora2.informatik.uni-leipzig.de/)

 Currently, Language identification corpus covers 9 differnet languages as given below with id assigned to it,